-A second contractual agreement between Day One and both the RIDOC and the RI Department of Children, Youth, and Families provides that Day One will develop educational curricula for male and female inmates for compliance with PREA Standard 115.33, conduct presentations of adult and female education criteria at RIDOC intake facilities, develop and print PREA Informational Brochures for PREA Audit Report 21 inmates, develop educational curriculum for RIDOC that is specific to law enforcement with emphases on training RISP, RIDOC Special Investigations Unit and the RIDOC Office of Inspectors for compliance with PREA Standard 115.34, conduct training that is specific to law enforcement to RISP, RIDOC Special Investigations Unit, and the RIDOC Office of Inspectors, and development of education curricula for RIDOC that is specific to prosecution with emphasis on a coordinated response to sexual abuse and sexual harassment that is compliant with PREA Standard 115.65.
+A second contractual agreement between Day One and both the RIDOC and the RI Department of Children, Youth, and Families provides that Day One will develop educational curricula for male and female inmates for compliance with PREA Standard 115.33, conduct presentations of adult and female education criteria at RIDOC intake facilities, develop and print PREA Informational Brochures for inmates, develop educational curriculum for RIDOC that is specific to law enforcement with emphases on training RISP, RIDOC Special Investigations Unit and the RIDOC Office of Inspectors for compliance with PREA Standard 115.34, conduct training that is specific to law enforcement to RISP, RIDOC Special Investigations Unit, and the RIDOC Office of Inspectors, and development of education curricula for RIDOC that is specific to prosecution with emphasis on a coordinated response to sexual abuse and sexual harassment that is compliant with PREA Standard 115.65.
 The effective period of this contract is November 1, 2015 through June 20, 2017.

-During the tour, information for Day One was not posted.
+During the tour, information for Day One was not posted, but the facility had just received the Day One brochure and were posting for inmate viewing.
 Interviews with inmates found that they were not aware of Day One or the services available.
-When notified, the facility immediately located the information and posted this for inmate review.
 However, no verbal notification of access and services was provided to inmates.
+A memo from the Warden now requires that Day One brochures, in both English and Spanish, are provided to newly admitted inmates.

 CAP: Provide inmate education on the services of Day One.
-Establish a system to ensure all inmates receive a Day One Brochure upon admission.
-Provide the auditor proof of training with inmates and a protocol to ensure that inmates receive the brochure upon admission.
+Provide the auditor proof of training with all current inmates on the services of Day One and how to access these services.